cariperi/cariperi/README.md

 - 🍻 I've been homebrewing for 10+ years - my favorite style to make is a [berliner weisse](https://www.hopculture.com/what-is-a-berliner-weisse/).

 ### Contact
 You can find me on LinkedIn [here](https://www.linkedin.com/in/carolineperi/), or reach out by e-mail at caroline.anne.peri@gmail.com.
-I love to chat all things cities + code!
+I love to chat all things code + cities!